the-koro/mui-lib/README.md

-# MuiLocalization
+# mui-lib Mui Localization Library for Java

-**MuiLocalization** is a Java library for handling localization data for different locales.
+**mui-lib** is a Java library for handling localization data for different locales.
 It loads `.mui` localization files from a given folder and provides methods to retrieve localized strings for specific keys and locales.

 ## Features
 - Load `.mui` localization files from a specified directory.